Running for Whiteknact School

 Natalia Scarpetti is helping to raise funds to build a playground for Whiteknact School.

-On Sunday, October 28, 2018, Natalie Scarpetti will be running a full marathon at the Ocean State Marathon in Narragansett, RI.
+On Sunday, October 28, 2018, Natalie Scarpetti ran a full marathon at the Ocean State Marathon in Narragansett, RI.
 Although a runner, this will be Scarpetti's first full marathon.
 "I am using this opportunity to raise money for Operation Whiteknact Playground," Scarpetti said as she prepares her run.

 "Currently, Whiteknact Elementary School is the only elementary school in the community without an on-site playground and the Whiteknact community is working to remedy this.
 This playground will be all inclusive so that children of all ages and abilities will be able to enjoy themselves.
 This state of the art playground will be a wonderful addition to the Whiteknact school and will be extremely beneficial for all the children, but as you can imagine, it is quite costly," added Scarpetti.
 Scarpetti stresses that every dollar raised will go directly to the playground fund.